destoswa/PDM/README.md

 The two flags `is_gt` and `with_groups` are to be set if the inference is done on tiles that have ground truth and if they correspond to a grouping with a corresponding csv file assigning each tile to a group (called cluster).

 The grouping is done in the jupyter notebook `./notebooks/cluster_tiles.ipynb` and the ground truth is done in the notebook `notebooks/ground_truth_generation.ipynb` with the assistance of the software _CloudCompare_ and the tool _PointCLoudCleaner_

+#### additional note
+It worth noting that intermediatary results are stored at different locations:
+- The different versions of the pseudo-labels are stored in the results
+- The different versions of the predictions and corrections are stored in the dataset (and reset from one training/inference to the other)